 The Articles of Organization is a legal document that establishes your LLC as a separate entity from yourself and any other owners, which protects you from personal liability in most cases.

-Once you have gathered all the required information for articles of organization, you can submit them online or by mail along with the filing fee.
-After processing your paperwork, the Alabama Secretary of State will issue a Certificate of Formation which officially creates your LLC.
+Once you have gathered all the required information for the organization’s articles, you can submit them online or by mail, along with the filing fee.
+After processing your paperwork, the Alabama Secretary of State will issue a Certificate of Formation, which will officially create your LLC.

 Obtaining Business Licenses And Permits